collectiveacuity/jsonModel/REFERENCE.rst

 Too Many Items
 ^^^^^^^^^^^^^^
 Items are only added to a list from those items in kwargs if they are valid.
-If the number of valid items in a list in the kwargs exceeds the 'max_size' of the corresponding list in the model, then extra items are ignored.
+If the number of valid items in a list in the kwargs exceeds the 'max_size' of the corresponding list in the model, then subsequent items are not added to the list once the list reaches its maximum size.